ReScience/ReScience-submission/code/README.md

 * `burstines.py` - contains the functions for calculating the burstiness.
 * `analysis.py` - contains the original analysis of the model and recreates Figure 1 and 2 from the original publication.
 * `uq.py` - contains the uncertainty analysis and parameter exploration.
+* `difference.py` - contains the examination of the timestep and area.

 # Platform and package specifications